MicrosoftDocs/quantum-docs/articles/overview-understanding-quantum-computing.md

 In 1996, Lov Grover developed a quantum algorithm that dramatically sped up the solution to unstructured data searches, running the search in fewer steps than any classical algorithm could.

-For more information, see the [theory of Grover's search algorithm](xref:microsoft.quantum.concepts.grovers).
-For a practical implementation of Grover's algorithm to solve mathematical problems you can see this [tutorial to implement Grover's search algorithm](xref:microsoft.quantum.tutorial-qdk.grovers).

 The search problem is by design generic.
 Indeed, any problem that allows you to check whether a given value $x$ is a valid solution (a "yes or no problem") can be formulated in terms of the search problem.
 The following are some examples:

 - Boolean satisfiability problem: Is the set of Boolean values $x$ an interpretation (an assignment of values to variables) that satisfies the given Boolean formula?